wdroz/textfix/README.md

 cargo run
 ```

-Then anywhere in your OS, you can select editable text and press **CAPSLOCK** to replace the content with the fixed content.
+Then anywhere in your OS, you can select editable text and press **SCROLLLOCK** to replace the content with the fixed content.

 To exit the program, you can either exit the terminal or press `CTRL+C` inside the terminal.